Who We Are

 Hannah Davis, Senior Programme Manager - Cocoa & Nuts (Mat Leave)

 I manage strategic relationships with key Twin clients including Divine Chocolate and Liberation to deliver producer support and supply chain assurance project.
 Prior to Twin, I worked for VSO on livelihood projects, including leading on policy development in the areas of enterprise-based development and women’s economic empowerment.
 I have a Masters in Development Management and significant experience in value chain development and technical knowledge of the cocoa sector.

-Suzanne Fogg, Project Manager - Nuts & Cocoa
+Suzanne Fogg, Programme Manager - Nuts & Cocoa

 I manage Twin's programme of work in cocoa and nut value chains and coordinate with producer organisations to help build strong partnerships with industry partners involved in processing, manufacturing and retail of chocolate.
 I’ve been working on agricultural development and rural livelihoods in Africa and Asia for over 15 years.
 I’m particularly interested in capacity building and organisational development, governance and local economic development and I am passionate about facilitating change across sector partnerships.

 Katie Sims, Programme Officer - Cocoa & Nuts

 I work with the Programmes team to support the operations of cocoa and nuts projects in Africa and Latin America, including project coordination, monitoring budget expenditure and reporting.
 In the past, I have worked with Fairtrade International on the coffee team, rural women’s cooperatives in Honduras, and youth organisations in Spain and UK.
 I have a Masters Degree in Environment, Development and Policy.